gehara/PipeMaster/PipeMaster_tutorial.md

 ---
 # Simulation and analysis with PipeMaster

-  This is an R tutorial showing how to simulate data, test models, and estimate parameters using [*PipeMaster*](https://github.com/gehara/PipeMaster), *abc* and *caret* r-packages.
+  This is an R tutorial showing how to simulate data, test models, and estimate parameters using [*PipeMaster-0.2.2*](https://github.com/gehara/PipeMaster), *abc* and *caret* r-packages.
   The dataset in this tutorial is the same as in Gehara et al *in review*, and represents 2,177 UCE loci for the neotropical frog *Dermatonotus muelleri*.
 We will start working with a subset of the data (200 loci) in the first and second sections of this tutorial, and then use the entire dataset in the third part.
 For more information about *Dermatonotus muelleri* see [Gehara et al. *in review*](PipeMaster.pdf) and [Oliveira et al. 2018](https://www.researchgate.net/profile/Adrian_Garda/publication/327624820_Phylogeography_of_Muller%27s_termite_frog_suggests_the_vicariant_role_of_the_Central_Brazilian_Plateau/links/5c40f99f92851c22a37d572c/Phylogeography-of-Mullers-termite-frog-suggests-the-vicariant-role-of-the-Central-Brazilian-Plateau.pdf)

-# Overview
+# Contents

 ## 1. [Installation](#installation)